To describe the terms in which Graduate credit will be applied to a degree plan.

 Cumulative Graduate GPA

-For degree- and certificate-seeking students, all graduate-level courses will be included in the calculation of the cumulative graduate GPA.
+For degree- and certificate-seeking graduate students, all graduate-level courses will be included in the calculation of the cumulative graduate GPA.
 Undergraduate courses, even when the student enrolls as part of their graduate career, will not count toward the cumulative graduate GPA.
+For students in Accelerated Master's (e.g., 4+1 or 3+3) programs, only courses taken after full admission as a graduate student will factor into the cumulative graduate GPA.
+Graduate courses counted as part of the undergraduate degree will not be counted in the cumulative graduate GPA.

 For non-degree-seeking students, all undergraduate and graduate courses will count toward the student's cumulative graduate GPA while the student maintains their non-degree-seeking status.
 However, if a non-degree-seeking student applies, is admitted, and begins work on a degree- or certificate-seeking program, any undergraduate coursework they took as a non-degree-seeking graduate student will be removed from the calculation of their cumulative graduate GPA.
 Graduate courses taken while a non-degree-seeking student will continue to be included in the GPA calculation.

 Grades of C- and below will affect the calculation of the cumulative graduate GPA.
-The grades of P, S, U, and I, for which no numerical equivalents are defined, are excluded from the GPA calculation.
+The grades of P, S, SP, LP, NP, U, and I, for which no numerical equivalents are defined, are excluded from the GPA calculation.

 At the discretion of the major department and the Graduate Division, up to nine (9) hours of graduate credit taken at a regionally-accredited graduate school may be transferred and applied to a KU master’s degree plan if the credits were taken prior to the final semester of enrollment at KU.